 Friday offered a wide variety of sessions and again included presentations and discussions for parents, adults with type 1, and college age participants.
-Friday was also the Grand Opening of the Exhibit Hall – with a wonderful lunch and 2 hours of 'down time' to explore the hall – all sponsored by Roche.

 There were several panels and discussions throughout the day.
 Rick Philbin and the Sports Central and Guest Athletes held a discussion for adults, and they also met with the different groups of children throughout the day.
 The athletes talked about their own challenges and type 1 diabetes management, shared some tips, and answered questions.
 Both adults and kids really enjoy interacting with these athletes, who truly live ‘best practices' day to day so they can be at the top of their sport.